Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

 learned ez super basic level of matrix multiplication and how to find the inverse of a matrix and coded encrypt method, started on coding the inverse of the key matrix at home, finish all the functions and made a testing branch, it's wrong rn but i will fix it did testing, trying to figure out problem

+### date 5/24

+in class: finish float[][] and allow input of various length at home: did a bit of testing, it's mostly working, or enough for mvp but needs tweaking, the determinent seems off